nielslange/smntcs-to-the-top-block/readme.txt

 == Description ==

-This block allows to add jump to the top blocks to any page, post or custom post type.
-This comes handy for long content and enables the reader to jump to the top of the page instead of scrolling back up.
+Sometimes … all you want, is jumping to the top, ins’t it?
+Wait no longer and install this To The Top Block!
+It enables both you and your visitors to jump to the top of any given page, post or custom post type.
+Stop scrolling up long pages and start using the To The Top Block instead.

 == Installation ==

 1. Upload `to-the-top-block` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the `Plugins` menu in WordPress.

+== Screenshots ==

+1. Left-align jump to the top link.
+2. Center-align jump to the top link.
+3. Right-align jump to the top link.
+4. Adjust the label of the jump to the top link.

 == Changelog ==